appium/java-client/README.md

 - Constructors of the abstract `io.appium.java_client.AppiumDriver` were redesigned.
 Now they require a subclass of `io.appium.java_client.internal.JsonToMobileElementConverter`.
 Constructors of `io.appium.java_client.android.AndroidDriver` and `io.appium.java_client.ios.IOSDriver` are same still.
+- the integration with `org.owasp dependency-check-maven` was added.
+Thanks to [#saikrishna321](https://github.com/saikrishna321) for the work.

 ...